theshorttamperedclavier/theshorttamperedclavier.github.io/_drafts/2017-09-23-thoughts-classical-music.md

 close 2017-09-20T04:31:00Z

 In the linked *Surat Piyā Ki* clip, the first shift is at 0:47, and then they just keep coming every 20 seconds or so until the end.
-However, that is a piece constructed for that purpose; a different example is the phenomenon of *vivādi* notes in HCM performances, where a note not belonging to a scale is artfully used to increase the aesthetic appeal, or *murchhanā*, where the notes of the
+Other pieces exhibiting *rāga* shifts are *rāgamālā*s and a number of semi-classical *nātyageet* (musical drama) piece.
+However, those are pieces constructed for that purpose; a different example is the phenomenon of *vivādi* notes in HCM performances, where a note not belonging to a scale is artfully used to increase the aesthetic appeal, or *murchhanā*, where the notes of the